Best Rehearsal Spaces in Los Angeles (2026 Guide)

 3.5 ★★★½

-$ Hourly 📍 Los Feliz 🕔 Until 2am No Recording
+$ Hourly 📍 Atwater Village 🕔 Until 2am No Recording

-MDM Music Studios at 4524 Brazil St in Los Feliz runs seven rooms and stays open until 2am seven days a week.
+MDM Music Studios at 4524 Brazil St in Atwater Village runs seven rooms and stays open from 10am to 2am seven days a week.
 That late closing time is a genuine differentiator in the LA market — most rehearsal facilities shut down by 10pm or midnight.
 For working musicians who can only practice evenings, MDM is one of the few mid-range options in the city that can realistically accommodate a full band after day jobs.

 MDM has taken on additional relevance in 2026 following the closures of Swing House Studios and Bedrock.LA.
 Bands displaced from those venues looking for a reliable east-side option with late hours have landed at MDM.
 The rooms are equipped with standard backline — drum kits, guitar and bass amps, PA — at a mid-range quality level that does the job without inspiring superlatives.
 Online booking with transparent availability makes scheduling straightforward.